Updated: Dec 6, 2022

 To assert retribution, you must demonstrate that you engaged in the protected activity of filing a discrimination lawsuit, that you were handled unfairly, and that the adverse employment action was causally linked to your complaint filing.

-The complaint does not have to be made formally to be considered a covered activity.
+The complaint must not be formally made to be considered a covered activity.
 In other words, even though you did not officially file a complaint with the DFEH, if you inform your employer that your boss or a coworker is discriminating or harassing you, and their next move is to punish you (like moving you to a lower-paying department or role as a result), then you are already being retaliated against.

-When you file a report, you must contact your boss right away, and you will be subjected to an investigation.
+When you file a report, you must contact your boss immediately, and you will be investigated.
 It's also best to seek guidance on the weight of your statements.
-Ascertaining that the discriminatory incidents you're citing are, in fact, unlawful under the law will help you win your discrimination and retaliation cases.
+Ascertaining that the discriminatory incidents you're citing are, in fact, unlawful under the reasonable accommodation law will help you win your discrimination and retaliation cases.

 Are There Damages in Retaliation Claims?

 Even if the court finds out or considers the cited acts to be non-discriminatory (at least by legal definition), you can still file a claim for retaliation damages.
-You may have reason to believe, for example, that your employer declined to promote you because of your race.
+For example, you may have reason to believe that your employer declined to promote you because of your race.
 You will still win on the revenge claim even though you bring a disability discrimination case that does not result in success.

 If you have been the victim of retaliation in California, you could be entitled to a scope of damages, depending on the type of adverse action taken against you.
-Since each case has its own set of facts, consulting with an experienced employment lawyer about the situation may be helpful.
+Since each case has its own set of facts, consulting with an experienced California Disability Discrimination Attorney about the situation may be helpful.

-You could be entitled to a number of damages and remedies if you were discriminated against because of your disabilities, including but not limited to:
+You could be entitled to several damages and remedies if you were discriminated against because of your disabilities, including but not limited to the following:

 Attorney fees and costs of a lawsuit